Charu Majumdar: Biography

 The CPI was banned in 1948 and he spent the next three years in jail.
-In January 1952 he married Lila Mazumdar Sengupta, a fellow CPI member from Jalpaiguri.
+In January 1952 he married Lila Majumdar Sengupta, a fellow CPI member from Jalpaiguri.
 The couple moved to Siliguri, which was the center of Majumdar's activities for a few years.
 He was briefly imprisoned in 1962.

 During the mid-1960s Majumdar organized a leftist faction in Communist Party of India (Marxist) (CPI(M)) in northern Bengal.
 In 1967, a militant peasant uprising took place in Naxalbari, led by his comrade-in-arms Kanu Sanyal.
-This group would later be known as the Naxalites, and eight articles written by him at this time—known as the Historic Eight Documents—have been seen as providing their ideological foundation: arguing that revolution must take the path of armed struggle on the pattern of the Chinese revolution.
-When the Naxalbari uprising was crushed in 1967, Majumdar said: "...hundreds of Naxalbaris are smoldering in India....Naxalbari has not died and will not die"The same year, Majumdar broke away and formed the All India Coordination Committee of Communist Revolutionaries which in 1969 founded the Communist Party of India (Marxist–Leninist)—with Majumdar as its General Secretary.
+This group would later be known as the Naxalites, and eight articles written by him at this time—known as the Historic Eight Documents—have been seen as providing their ideological foundation.
+Majumdar contended that revolution must take the path of armed struggle on the pattern of the Chinese Communist Revolution and that the uprising in Naxalbari was the beginning of a Maoist revolution.
+Majumdar placed major emphasis on Quotations from Chairman Mao Zedong, requiring it to be studied and to be read aloud to illiterate peasants.
+Majumdar viewed Quotations as an important mechanism for building unity among revolutionary intellectuals, youths, workers, and peasants.
+Other texts emphasized by Majumdar included Lin Biao's Long Live the Victory of the People's War, and the Three Constantly Read Articles (a compilation of In Memory of Norman Bethune, Serve the People, and The Foolish Old Man Removes the Mountains).

+When the Naxalbari uprising was crushed in 1967, Majumdar said: "...hundreds of Naxalbaris are smoldering in India....Naxalbari has not died and will not die".
+The same year, Majumdar broke away and formed the All India Coordination Committee of Communist Revolutionaries.
+In 1969, Majumdar and others founded the Communist Party of India (Marxist–Leninist).

 Death

-He was captured in a state of bad health at his hideout on 16 July 1972 at 3 AM by an officer of Calcutta Police, Ranjit Guha Niyogi (alias Runu Guha Niyogi) and his team.
-As per the police, Majumdar died of a massive heart attack at 4 AM on 28 July 1972.
-But all the fractions of Naxalaites opine that it was a custodial murder and he was killed by not providing medicine in the police lock up.
-His body was cremated at Keoratola crematorium under the surveillance of armed police and paramilitary forces.
+Majumdar was arrested on 16 July 1972.
+The circumstances of Majumdar's death are unclear.
+The official police response was that Majumdar died of a massive heart attack at 4 AM on 28 July 1972.
+All the Naxalite factions disputed this however, and instead said that it was a custodial murder and that he was killed by not being provided medicine in the police lock up.
+His body was cremated at the Keoratola crematorium under the watch of armed police and paramilitary forces.

 The radical leftist movement in India has seen many ideological splits since Majumdar's death.
-The Communist Party of India (Marxist-Leninist) Liberation observes Martyrs day in the day of Majumdar's death.
-The Communist Party of India (Maoist) observes Martyrs Week in the last week of July in remembrance of Majumdar's death, where members revisit his ideology and memorialise his influence on their movement.
+The Communist Party of India (Marxist-Leninist) Liberation observes Martyrs' Day on the anniversary of Majumdar's death.
+The Communist Party of India (Maoist) observes Martyrs' Week in the last week of July in remembrance of Majumdar's death, where members revisit his ideology and memorialise his influence on their movement.